 The Paleo diet is everywhere these days.
 Four Hour Workweek author Tim Ferriss does it.
 Former pro Ironman triathlete Mark Sisson promotes a variant of it in his book, The Primal Blueprint, and on his blog.
-And it’s the diet prescribed in the Rebel Fitness.

-But the Paleo diet is by no means veggie-friendly.
+The Paleo diet is by no means veggie-friendly.
 It’s heavy on the protein and fat, and as we’ll see, most of the common vegetarian sources of protein are off limits.

 The rationale for the Paleo diet is the same rationale I like to apply to almost anything related to diet and fitness: Do what we’re built to do.